Greginkansas/-openhab-openhab1wiki/GCal-Binding.md

 - fill in gcal:client_id, gcal:client_secret in openhab.cfg
 - login in to https://www.google.com/calendar/
 - find calendar name you want to use (under "My calendars")
 - fill in gcal:calendar_name in openhab.cfg.
-If you want to use your primary calendar just put keyword "primary"
+If you want to use your primary calendar just put keyword "primary" (without quotes)

 After first start you need to authorize openHAB to allow use your calendar.
 Follow openHAB console for instruction: